AMD: A History of Advanced Marketing Deception

 Buyer beware

-While AMD has made significant strides in innovation and market competitiveness, its journey is also marked by notable product failures that have left lasting impacts on the company and its reputation.
+While AMD has made significant strides in innovation and market competitiveness, its journey is also marked by notable failures that have left lasting impacts on the company and its reputation.

 AMD has a long history of litigation with former (and current) partner and x86 creator Intel.[290][291][292]